 Students must complete at least one graduate course as an undergraduate to be considered in the accelerated master's degree program.
-If the student does not complete this course, or chooses to withdraw from the accelerated program, they will be placed back in their original degree program.
+If the student does not complete this course, or chooses to withdraw from the accelerated program, or will not start the master's program the next available term after completing the bachelors, they will be placed back in their original degree program.